Stephen Sullivan (American football): Seattle Seahawks

-Sullivan was selected by the Seattle Seahawks in the seventh round with the 251st overall pick in the 2020 NFL Draft.
+Sullivan was selected by the Seattle Seahawks in the seventh round with the 251st overall pick in the 2020 NFL draft.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
 While on the practice squad, the Seahawks listed Sullivan as a defensive end as well as tight end after he began practicing at both positions.
 He was elevated to the active roster on October 31 for the team's week 8 game against the San Francisco 49ers, and reverted to the practice squad after the game.
 He was placed on the practice squad/injured list on November 23, 2020.
 His practice squad contract with the team expired after the season on January 18, 2021.

 Carolina Panthers

 On February 3, 2021, Sullivan signed a reserve/futures contract with the Carolina Panthers.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 On January 8, 2022, Sullivan was promoted to the active roster ahead of the week 17 matchup against the Tampa Bay Buccaneers.

+In 2022, Sullivan played in 14 games for Carolina, recording two receptions for 46 yards.
+On January 9, 2023, Sullivan signed a futures/reserve contract with the Panthers.

+On August 31, 2023, Sullivan was placed on injured reserve.
+He was activated on October 14.

+On January 8, 2024, the Panthers signed Sullivan to a one-year contract extension.
+He was placed on injured reserve on August 1 and released with an injury settlement one week later.
+He was re-signed to the practice squad on September 30.